bigdata-ustc/Neural_Cognitive_Diagnosis-NeuralCD/README.md

 ## Usage

 Run divide_data.py to divide the original data set data/log_data.json into train set, validation set and test set.
-The data/folder has already contained divided data so this step can be skipped.
+The data/ folder has already contained divided data so this step can be skipped.

 `python divide_data.py`